henryaddison/what-is-github/slides.md

 In theory everyone could send and receive changes directly from each other’s laptops but…
 * hard to connect over the Internet to a laptop (e.g. not switched on)
-* how to ensure get everyone's changes
+* how to ensure get everyone's changes?
 * whose laptop is used by one of our servers?

 --